stefanix/videoowl/README.md

-VideoOwl is a video converter that can take almost any video file and transcode it to mp4 or webm.
+Videoowl is a video converter that can take almost any video file and transcode it to mp4 or webm.
 The supported output frame resolutions are all 1.77:1 aspect ratio and can be any of the following: 240p, 360p, 480p, 720p, 1080p.

 Input files are selected by providing a directory and a regex pattern.
 Optionally videoowl also traverses (option -r) all sub-directores and picks files based on the regex pattern.
 By default it picks most video formats.

 Output files are currently written into the directory from which videoowl is called.

+### Examples

+	- `videoowl`
+	  - converts all video files in the current directory to 480p mp4
+	- `videoowl -s 720p -f webm -b high`
+	  - converts all videos in the current directory to 720p webm (at higher than normal quality)
+	- `videoowl -r -p ".avi|.mov" videos/`
+	  - converts recursively videos in the videos/ directory that contain ".avi" or ".mov" in the file name (also defaults to 480p mp4)

 Installation
 ------------

-From the "Downloads" section get the installer and run it.
+From the [downloads section](https://github.com/stefanix/videoowl/downloads) get the installer and run it.
 VideoOwl will be installed as one file here: /usr/local/bin/videoowl.
 This is part of the search path which means videoowl can be executed from anywhere in the Terminal.

 To uninstall simply delete /usr/local/bin/videoowl.